jorinvo/googlesheets-sql-sync/README.md

 ## TODO

-- pass oauth urls via options (for using proxy server etc)
 - don't call config from oauth but from worker
 - validate public api with pre assertions
 - code docs